mthvedt/clearley/README.md

 ## What's under the hood

-Currently Clearley is using a GLR parser with Earley-like charts.
-Eventually I want to convert this to an Earley automaton, or perhaps the newfangled GLL automaton (haven't looked into GLL yet).
-This is why I called it Clearley: Clojure + Earley plus 'clear' as a bonus.
-The code is designed such that new backends can be coded and plugged in.
-The rule API is seperate from the parser itself.
+Clearley uses a nondeterministic Earley automaton.
+The name is a combination of 'Clojure', 'clear', and 'Earley'.
+The automaton is based on Aycock and Horspool's Practical Earley Parsing.

-If you want, you can look at the parser's parse charts directly, but note that the underlying algorithm and its textual representation is in flux.
+If you want, you can look at the parser's parse charts directly, but note that the underlying algorithm and its textual representation is in flux. [ TODO ]

+## Disadvantages

+Clearley is beta software and has a few drawbacks:

+* Disambiguation is not supported.
+If input can be parsed in multiple ways, Clearley will silently pick one.
+This undesirable behavior will probably be changed in the future.
+* Clearley is not (yet) highly performant.
+Different libraries are available if you need very fast code.
+* Error reporting can use some work.
+Some rudimentary tools to inspect and diagnose errors can be found [ TODO ].

 ## Next steps

-* Improve the rules API.
-Right now they are records that implement an interface.
 * Better ambiguity detection, error detection, and recovery.
-* Big-O performance improvements, such as using lookahead to parse right-recursive grammars in linear time.

-I'm also looking in to plugging Clearley's front end into the excellent Instaparse.
-I will have to dig into their code, since the Instaparse front-end is for text only.

-Please open an issue if you find any issues.
-If you have any suggestions, ideas, or have written some fns/libs that might be useful, please let me know!
+* More performance improvements.
+* Work on docs and the standard library.

 ## License